 Once you save the scene, a Launch World Designer button should appear.

-If it does not, it indicates that there are issues with how the Base Grouping (World Grouping 1) is configured.
-Grouping 1 must always be configured correctly for the Tool to be launched, so you will need to fix these issues before proceeding.
+If it does not, it indicates that there are issues with how your World Groupings or Zones are configured.
+At least one Zone Grouping must be configured correctly for the tool to be launched.

-To identify the issues, press the Why is the Base World Grouping uneditable?
-Click here to find out! button, which will print a message to the Console Log that details what issues need to be fixed.
+To identify the issues, press the One or more Zone Groupings not editable.
+Click here to find out why! button, which will print a message to the Console Log that details what issues need to be fixed.

 You should re-save your existing scene under a new name before proceeding.
-This is needed because the World Designer Advanced Operations (which will facilitate the scene conversion) are somewhat experimental.
+This is needed because most of the World Designer's Advanced Operations are destructive operations.
 If something goes wrong, having a backup will allow you to start over without any loss of data.

 After making the backup, you should reload the original scene, navigate back to the World Designer tab of the World Component, and then press the Launch World Designer button to launch the Tool!